-MR STEVEN ONG KAY ENG MR RONNIE TEO HENG HOCK Disclosure applicable to the appointment of Director only Any prior experience as a director of a listed company?
-N.A.
-N.A.
-If yes, please provide details of prior experience.
-If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
-Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
+APPENDIX 7.4.1 DISCLOSURE MR TAN CHENG GAY MR LEOW FOON LEE Disclosure applicable to the appointme Disclosure applicable to the appointment of Director only Any prior experience as a director of a listed company?
+Yes Yes If yes, please provide details of prior experience.
+Mr Tan Cheng Gay is currently the Executive Chairman and Director of the following listed company: Mr Leow Foon Lee is currently an Independent Non-executive Director of the following listed company: If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange. • EnGro Corporation Limited EnGro Corporation Limited Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).

-We are pleased to submit this annual report to the members of the Company together with the audited financial statements for the financial year ended 31 December 2020.
+We are pleased to submit this annual report to the members of the Company together with the audited financial statements for the financial year ended 31 December 2021.